 Ready for some eye candy?
 Take a look at some of these awesome chalice corals.
-Chalice corals are stony corals that are best kept by intermediate hobbyists—those who have already mastered the basics of coral husbandry.
+Chalice corals are stony corals that are best kept by intermediate hobbyists—those who have already mastered the basics of coral husbandry and have had success with Candy canes, Frogspawns, etc.

 They are available in a dizzying array of colors and go by names like: